Maoman1/maoPrefabScanner/README.md

 ## Known Issues

-- Scanning large scenes will produce a lot of console output—expect some lag on weaker systems
+- Scanning busy scenes will produce a lot of console output—expect some lag on weaker systems
 - Some dynamically created objects may not appear if scanning occurs too early

 ## Requirements